ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Ndless combines an executable loader and utilities to open the TI-Nspire to third-party C and assembly development.

+As a TI-Nspire user, installing Ndless on your calculator is required to run assembly programs.

 What do I need to install it on a TI-Nspire?
 ============================================